-Canon 1300D versus Panasonic LX15
+Canon 1300D vs Panasonic LX15

-The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were announced, respectively, in March 2016 and September 2016.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were revealed to the public, respectively, in March 2016 and September 2016.
 The 1300D is a DSLR, while the LX15 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (LX15) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is considerably smaller (51 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the LX15 are weather-sealed.